 Looking at the Favourites

-Many Clouds, Silviniaco Conti, The Last Samuri, Holywell, the Druids Nephew and Cause of Causes are the tentative favourites in the lead-up to the 2016 Grand National this weekend.
-There are a ton of runners that are middling favourites, but I’d like to take a closer look at some of the biggest names running this year.
+Many Clouds, Silviniaco Conti, The Last Samuri, Holywell, the Druids Nephew and Cause of Causes are the tentative favorites in the lead-up to the 2016 Grand National this weekend.
+There are a ton of runners that are middling favorites, but I’d like to take a closer look at some of the biggest names running this year.

 Silviniaco Conti became a serious contender after his 20-length success at the Betfair Ascot Chase.
 Subsequently, his antepost betting odds for the Grand National plummeted from 20/1 to 10/1 where he stands now.